Travel.State.Gov > International Travel > Country Information > Ecuador International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy or Consulate General for assistance.

-Civil Unrest: Demonstrations occur frequently.
-Protesters often block roads and sometimes burn tires, throw rocks, and damage other personal property.
+Civil Unrest: Demonstrations may occur occasionally.
+Protesters may block roads and sometimes burn tires, throw rocks, and damage property.

 For further information: